LanceFiondella/CWGSCampusSaftey/README.md

   5. Run ionic serve to run the app in a development server

 ## Future Expansion
   Our goal is to create a general template to enable other schools to take our template and add in their own local resources & information.
-If you would be interested in integrating our app with your school, please contact us.
+If you would be interested in integrating our app with your university, please contact us.